You can create tasks and leave comments straight from your email inbox, without having to log in to ActiveCollab.

 The email won't create a new task if the sender isn't part of the project or if the project is completed.
 Also, if the email includes a signature with double dashes (--), everything below it won't be added to the task description.

-Clients can see the project address and send email to it, just like other team members.
+Clients can see the project address and send the email to it, just like other team members.
 If they have a Client+ role, a task will be created.
 If they're a regular client, a discussion will be created.
 In both cases, the project leader will automatically be subscribed and get a notification.

 Using Your Own Project Address